 - Poles would be able to travel to San Escobar visa-free.

 - Parliament had declared the Frente Comunista de San Escobar an illegal terrorist organization (the San Escobarian communists have a Facebook page that rivals the 'official' one).

 - Responding to articles in the British press calling San Escobar “non-existent”, the government had urged the EU to force a 'hard Brexit' for the UK.

 Within a day, #SanEscobar was tracked by over 2 million Twitter users.
-The account itself already has over 5,000 followers.
+The account itself soon had thousands of followers.